 South Korea is safe.
 Super safe.
 There’s nothing to stop you completely bossing this country since there are basically no places you shouldn’t go by yourself.

 Get off the beaten track, see what untravelled towns you can find, pick a point on the map and go for it.
 Remember to be sensible though: it’s all on you out here!

 Is South Korea safe for solo female travelers?

-- Sexual abuse DOES happen in South Korea so it’s not to say that women here DON’T face challenges – they do.
+- Sexual abuse does happen in South Korea so it’s not to say that women here don’t face challenges – they do.
 Maybe in the past, things like this were underreported, but recently more and more allegations of harassment have started coming out.
-For example, 9 out of 10 South Korean women say their country is sexist.

 - So get chatting to some Korean women: at hostels, when you’re out and about, wherever.
 Striking up a conversation is a great way to learn more about the country.

 - Book yourself into a hostel with good reviews and which preferably comes with a female-only dorm.
 It’s a good way to meet other female travellers from all over the world, who are quite often from East Asia.

 - Take something like a walking tour, a hiking tour or a cooking class (honestly, we highly recommend the latter).
 You can learn some stuff whilst meeting some cool people.

 - Make friends online.
 Join Facebook groups that organise wine-tastings for foreigners, food and farm tours in Seoul, and more.